How to File for Divorce in New Jersey

 Spouses seeking a divorce in New Jersey must follow five general steps.
 This post will explore these steps in greater detail, and answer many other common questions about divorce filings in New Jersey.

 Considering divorce?
-Call the Law Offices of Katherine K. Wagner at 908-526-0099 for a consultation.
+Contact the Law Offices of Katherine K. Wagner for a consultation.

 Yes.
 Anyone can walk into a county courthouse with the proper forms, pay filing fees, and receive a docket number.
 That does not mean it is a good idea.